Skip To Content Skip To Footer

 Financial Fraud

 Financial fraud runs rampant in Florida.
-If you’ve lived here for any amount of time, you’ve most likely heard of the many Ponzi schemes that take advantage of unwitting Florida residents.
+If you’ve lived here, you’ve most likely heard of the many Ponzi schemes that take advantage of unwitting Florida residents.
 For example, there was the Scott Rothstein law firm Ponzi scheme in South Florida and the Woodbridge Group of Companies real estate Ponzi scheme in which a Miami court granted $1 billion in penalties and disgorgement.
 The similarity in all these Ponzi schemes is that the fraudster promises large, too-good-to-be-true returns on money.
-Then, once a consumer invests, they take most of the money and use the remainder to pay off prior investors.
-That’s why it is important to do background checks on any investment group, including doing a BrokerCheck provided by FINRA.
-You can also look at the Investment Adviser Public Disclosure from the SEC or Florida disclosures.

 Sometimes, the only way an unfair business practices lawyer can help a client recover losses from a Ponzi scheme is to sue the bank for aiding and abetting the fraud or by instituting what is called a claw-back action, which attempts to recover the funds that were used to pay off prior investors.